Novavax Inc at Morgan Stanley Global Healthcare Conference (Virt

-Well, great.
-Well, thanks for joining us for the next session.
-I'm Matthew Harrison, one of the biotech analysts here at Morgan Stanley.
-Very pleased to have the team from Novavax with me.
+Welcome to the Morgan Stanley Global Healthcare Conference.
+I'm Jeff Hung, one of the biotech analysts.

-I just need to read a brief disclaimer statement before we get started.
-Please note that this webcast is for Morgan Stanley's clients and appropriate Morgan Stanley employees only.
-This webcast is not for members of the press.
-If you're a member of the press, please disconnect and reach out separately.
+For important disclosures, please see the Morgan Stanley Research Disclosure website at www.morganstanley.com/researchdisclosures.
+If you have any questions, please reach out to our -- your Morgan Stanley sales representative.

-For important disclosures, please see the Morgan Stanley research disclosure website at morganstanley.com/researchdisclosures.
-And if you have any questions, please reach out to your Morgan Stanley sales representative.
+For this session, we have from Novavax, Filip Dubovsky, Chief Medical Officer; and John Trizzino, Chief Commercial Officer and Chief Business Officer.
+Welcome.

-So I think before we get started, I'm going to turn it over to John at Novavax, and he's going to make some brief opening comments, and then we'll jump right into Q&A.
+Filip Dubovsky - Novavax, Inc. - Executive VP & Chief Medical Officer

-John Joseph Trizzino - Novavax, Inc. - Executive VP, Chief Business Officer, CFO & Treasurer
+John Joseph Trizzino - Novavax, Inc. - Executive VP and Chief Business & Commercial Officer

 Novavax Inc at Morgan Stanley Global Healthcare Conference (Virtual) Transcript